6. What is the college looking for in a student?

 17. What is the pharmacy tuition at the university?

 Pharmacy tuition is higher than other programs on campus.
-Our current tuition for the 2012-2013 year is 36,292.00 including fees.
-Please contact financial aid for additional information.
+Our current tuition for the 2013-2014 year is $48,159.00 including fees.
+Please contact the Financial Aid Office for additional information.
 They can be reached at 800-548-0932 or by email at email@example.com Contact with the business office at 419-434-4690 may give additional assistance.

 18. Does the university accept AP and Post-secondary credits?